DimitrisJim/supattrs/README.md

 accepts the item representation and transforms it) and apply it recursively as it visits the subitems of an item.

-After this, we need an entry point, though.
-Would a single function that just calls `visit` (or, whatever the name is) do?
-We could parse the input as an `Item` and then call `match` but that would result in a big `match` block that calls visit for every item; that's non-extensible and it seems like a cleaner solution could be found.
+After this, we need an entry point.
+We could parse the input as an `Item` and then call `match` (and that's what's done for now).
+That results in a big `match` block that calls visit for every item; that's non-extensible and it seems like a cleaner solution could be found.

 ##### How do I want this to behave: